This is a regular meeting of the Community Preservation Committee.

 For more detailed information, visit the Community Preservation Coalition and talk with the CPA Manager.

-The Community Preservation Committee (CPC) accepts applications for CPA funding on an annual basis for historic resources, open space, and recreation land projects, typically according to the following schedule.
+The Community Preservation Committee (CPC) accepts applications for CPA funding on an annual basis for historic resources, open space, and recreation land projects.
+The schedule for FY20 will be as follows: